Best Adobe Acrobat Alternatives for Mac

 Cons

-Rocket Typist is a text expansion app that offers all the necessary features for boosting your productivity at an affordable price.
+Rocket Typist is a text-expansion app that offers all the features you need to boost your productivity at an affordable price.
 If you need a budget-friendly alternative to Typinator or TextExpander, Rocket Typist is worth considering.

 Rocket Typist integrates pretty well with macOS.
 You can search for snippets and pick one, and the app will paste the original content into any text field.
 The macro function lets you create easy-to-use boilerplates for needs like legal forms.
 You can easily customize these macros to your needs.

-I also noticed that Rocket Typist has added new features to the latest version.
-For instance, I loved the Smart Snippet function, which uses OpenAI’s tech to create adaptive snippets.
+We also noticed that Rocket Typist has added new features to the latest version.
+For instance, we loved the Smart Snippet function, which uses OpenAI’s tech to create adaptive snippets.
 However, you need an OpenAI API key to use this feature.

 Price